Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Keep in mind—workflow management is not the same as project management.
 These two terms are often used interchangeably, but each one has its unique purpose.
 In most cases, project management tools are used for projects with definitive end dates.
 Workflow management is a component of project management, but the tasks are ongoing.

 ProofHub is more than just a workflow management solution.
 It’s an all-in-one tool for boosting productivity.
+And they keep improving which is we recommend this provider as best for most.

 The software is trusted by 85,000+ teams across the globe, including Nike, NASA, Netflix, Tripadvisor, and more.